gioxx/curl-ip/README.md

   4. `request.remote_addr`
 - Favicon served via permanent redirect to a GitHub-hosted `.ico` (or disable it if you prefer)
 - Optional `/debug` endpoint (Basic Auth + env-gated)
+- Optional `/info` endpoint (to open ipinfo.io and read more information about your detected IP address)
 - Lightweight Docker image; ready for Compose / Swarm
 - Works behind reverse proxies (optional `ProxyFix`)